The Impact of Renewable Energy Growth on Spain’s Electricity

 Leading Technologies: Wind and Solar

-Spain’s renewable energy sector is primarily driven by wind and solar power.
-Onshore wind technology, which Spain adopted early, now accounts for more than 20% of the country’s power generation 3.
-Solar photovoltaic (PV) investments have also ramped up significantly, contributing to the country’s renewable energy capacity 4.
-In 2023, wind power accounted for 24% and solar PV for 14% of the total electricity generation 5.
+Spain’s renewable energy sector is predominantly driven by wind and solar power.
+Onshore wind technology, which Spain embraced early on, now contributes more than 20% of the country’s total power generation.
+Meanwhile, solar photovoltaic (PV) investments have surged, further boosting the nation’s renewable energy capacity.
+In 2023, wind power accounted for 24% of Spain’s electricity generation, while solar PV contributed 14%.

 Hydropower’s Role

-While hydropower was once the largest source of renewable energy in Spain, it now accounts for approximately 10% of the total generation 6.
-The shift towards wind and solar has diversified Spain’s renewable energy mix, making it more resilient and sustainable.
+While hydropower was once the largest source of renewable energy in Spain, it now accounts for approximately 10% of the total generation.
+However, the shift towards wind and solar has diversified Spain’s renewable energy mix, making it more resilient and sustainable.

 Economic and Environmental Benefits